 Panasonic TV 2019 highlights:

-2019 sees Panasonic double the number of OLED models in its range.
-The figure now stands at four, starting with the flagship GZ2000 and encompassing the GZ1500, GZ1000 and the entry-level OLED GZ950.
-They’re available in 65-and 55-inch sizes.
+Panasonic has doubled the number of OLED models in its range to four, with its flagship GZ2000 at the top, followed by the GZ1500, GZ1000 and entry-level OLED GZ950.
+Each model is available in 65-and 55-inch sizes.

-All the 2019 TVs have been certified to the UHD Premium standard.
-This is the technical standard manufacturers must adhere to if they want to promote their TVs as a premium 4K experience to customers.
+All have been certified to the UHD Premium standard – a technical standard for TV manufacturers to adhere to if they want to promote their TVs as a premium 4K experience to customers.

-The HCX Pro Intelligent processor affirms Panasonic’s close collaboration between it and Hollywood’s professional studio colourists.
-Its inclusion should help produce a more dynamically optimised presentation capable of vivid HDR colours and tones.
-All four OLED panels have this chip onboard, while the GX800 makes do with the 2018 HCX processor.
+The HCX Pro Intelligent processor affirms Panasonic’s collaboration between it and Hollywood.
+Its presence offers a more dynamically optimised presentation of vivid HDR colours and tones.
+All four OLED panels have it, while the GX800 makes do with the 2018 HCX processor.

-Google Assistant and Alexa voice control are confirmed for the OLED TVs, and that support extends to the GX800.
-My Home Screen, Panasonic’s smart interface has undergone a redesign with a slicker, simpler look and provision for connecting Bluetooth audio products.
+Google Assistant and Alexa voice control can be used on the OLED range and GX800.
+My Home Screen, Panasonic’s smart platform, has been redesigned for a simpler look and more accessible interface.

 Panasonic TV 2019 − 4K OLED TV

 - TX-65GZ2000B − £4299

 The GZ2000 is the first TV to support HDR10+ and Dolby Vision HDR, and the first to have upward-firing Dolby Atmos speakers.